Travel Management System: 7 Features & How to Choose One [2026]

 Now that we have a detailed breakdown of what a TMS is and why we need one, let’s talk about some common travel tools (with examples) available to you today.

-1. CRM- based travel tracking: If you are looking fora systemthat basically involves keeping requests, approvals and follow-ups organised, you can use a CRM workflow to manage it.
+1. CRM-based travel tracking: If you are looking for a system that keeps requests, approvals and follow-ups organised, you can use a CRM workflow to manage it.
 For example,telecrm.

-2.All-in-one corporate travel platforms: These arebuilt for booking, policy controls, approvals and reporting all in one place.
+2.All-in-one corporate travel platforms: These are built for booking, policy controls, approvals and reporting in one place.
 For example, Navan.

-3. Agent-assisted booking services: For teams that still want human travel experts to handle bookings, changes and support, like Flightfox.
+3. Agent-assisted booking services: These suit teams that still want human travel experts to handle bookings, changes and support.
+For example, Flightfox.

 Also Read: 12 Best CRM Tools for Managing Corporate Travel